-The development of robust research questions is essential in guiding open source information gathering efforts.
+The development of robust research questions is essential in guiding open-source information gathering efforts.
 Most information requests require focused thought and problem-solving to properly begin a disciplined approach to satisfying the requirement.
-With this in mind, it becomes essential to get very detailed when forming a research question, and for businesses conducting open source research for their clients, it is worth building procedure around this process.
+With this in mind, it becomes essential to get very detailed when forming a research question, and for businesses conducting open-source research for their clients, it is worth building procedures around this process.
 In our courses, we consistently emphasize the importance of asking the right questions about the request before formulating a question and starting your research.
-Not doing so will likely result in unorganized research efforts resluting in much more work by the team later into the project.
-In this article, we will try to provide some simple tips and recomendations to ensure your next open source research effort gets off to a good start and is well organized.
+Not doing so will likely result in unorganized research efforts resulting in much more work by the team later into the project.
+In this article, we will try to provide some simple tips and recommendations to ensure your next open-source research effort gets off to a good start and is well organized.

 What makes a Research Question Essential?

 Research requires a clear focus and purpose.
 With a well-developed research question, you can focus your collection on a clear path towards the research development and writing process.

 A well-developed research question offers specificity and flexibility, as well.
 From a general approach, all research questions should be: